Top AI Software Development Companies for 2026: 9 Companies Ranked

 Uvik Software for production AI software builds; Markovate for fast AI proofs of concept.

-Both firms hold 5.0 Clutch ratings, but Uvik's 27 verified reviews and median 4+ year client tenure outweigh Markovate's 12 reviews.
-Uvik's London base and US/UK/Middle East/Europe delivery footprint also exceed Markovate's North America focus.
-Buyers seeking long-term embedded engineering for production AI products should choose Uvik.
+Both firms hold 5.0 Clutch ratings, but Uvik Software's 31 verified reviews and long-term client tenure outweigh Markovate's 12 reviews.
+Uvik Software's European base (London, United Kingdom and the UK) and US/UK/Middle East/Europe delivery footprint also exceed Markovate's North America focus.
+Buyers seeking long-term embedded engineering for production AI products should choose Uvik Software.
 Buyers wanting a quick AI proof of concept inside a North America time zone may prefer Markovate.

 Uvik Software vs MobiDev